adityasingh-0504/adityasingh-0504/README.md

-- 👋 Hi, I’m Aditya Singh pursued my M.Tech from IIT-Hyderabad
+- 👋 Hi, I’m Aditya Singh
+- I pursued my M.Tech from IIT-Hyderabad
 - 🌱 I’m currently working in Radisys India as a Software Engineer in vRAN
 - 📫 Reach me adityakus1996@gmail.com
 - 👀 My personal intrests are Exploring new places, Spending time in Gym, Reading Books on Finance&Personal Mgmnt and Playing Chess&Outdoor Games